vatnz-dev/sops/docs/terminal/atma.md

 ## Uncontrolled IFR

 For aircraft departing NZNE and NZAR, they shall be issued an Uncontrolled IFR clearance.
-Depending on traffic levels outside controlled airspace, they can either be required to validate their clearance before departure, or prior to entering controlled airspace.
+Depending on traffic levels outside controlled airspace, the controller may validate the clearance with the readback or on the taxi.

 For Uncontrolled IFR aircraft leaving the ATMA control area, ATMA shall issue the appropriate STAR for that aerodrome, and clear the aircraft to leave controlled airspace on descent.